 Play & learning

-We will use reasonable endeavours to deliver the learning and development within the constraints set out.
 The resources will be limited and rotated in order to have clean supplies of toys for the children.
 We will plan individually for those with high level of needs.
 All reviews of children’s progress of development will either take place virtually or face to face in the setting (whilst ensuring good ventilation).

 Payment of fees

-PPE is not required in pre-school apart from the usual intimate care (nappy changing) and dealing with bodily fluid.
-It will also be worn if a child becomes unwell whilst at preschool.
+PPE is not required to be used by pre-school staff apart from the usual intimate care (nappy changing) and dealing with bodily fluid.
+It may also be worn if a child becomes unwell whilst at preschool.

 Children will pre-existing medical needs

-Children with pre-existing medical needs will have their care plans reviewed prior to returning, to ensure the child only attends when they are well enough to do so.
+Children with pre-existing medical needs will have their care plans reviewed regularly, to ensure the child only attends when they are well enough to do so.

 If a child is teething, a temperature is not an associated symptom according to NHS guidance.
 However, if a child has had a recent vaccination, a mild temperature can be a side effect.

 If a child becomes ill whilst at pre-school

 If a child displays symptoms whilst at preschool, they will be taken away from the main group and will remain with an adult while waiting to be collected.
 The isolation space will be the foyer by the front door.
-At this time, staff in contact with the child is permitted to wear PPE (face mask, gloves and apron).
-The staff member or the rest of their bubble, does not need to self-isolate unless they to display symptoms or the child is tested positive.
-If this is the case, they must self isolate for 14 days but not their household.
+At this time, staff in contact with the child may wear PPE (face mask, gloves and apron).
+The child will not be able to return to pre-school for at least 3 days from the onset of the symptoms or when they are better.

 If a child/staff displays symptoms

-If a member of a bubble tested positive
+If a member of your household has symptoms

 In the current situation, if children living in a household where there is a confirmed positive case, we are asking parents to keep their children at home due to the potential risk to others.